 #7: Increase Your Training Volume

-Gradually bumping up your training volume can be a good strategy to run faster and hit a 10k PR, but it must be done so carefully.
+Gradually increasing your training volume can be a good strategy for running faster and hitting a 10K PR, but it must be done carefully.

 These activities reduce the stress and strain on your bones, joints, and connective tissues while still giving you a cardiovascular workout and encouraging circulation to recover from runs.